Recovering Risk-Neutral Moments from Options: Spanning and joint dependence in multi-asset markets

-We now extend the above results to foreign-exchange options.
-Let $S_{1,T}$ denote the EUR/USD exchange rate, $S_{2,T}$ the GBP/USD rate, and $S_{3,T}$ the EUR/GBP rate at maturity $T$.
+For concreteness and in anticipation of the empirical application, let $S_{1,T}$ denote the EUR/CHF exchange rate, $S_{2,T}$ the USD/CHF rate, and $S_{3,T}$ the EUR/USD rate at maturity $T$.
 By triangular no-arbitrage, $S_{3,T}=S_{1,T}/S_{2,T}$.
-Hence, options on EUR/GBP reveal joint information not captured by options on EUR/USD and GBP/USD, which only reveal the marginal distribution.
-Incorporating this additional source of variation is thus expected to yield a better estimate of the covariance and correlation.
-Throughout we use the convention that $S_1$ and $S_2$ are quoted in USD, while $S_3$ is in GBP units.\footnote{This convention is the same as for the Bloomberg options data that we use in Section \ref{sec:FX_dep}.}
+Hence, options on EUR/USD reveal joint information not captured by options on EUR/CHF and USD/CHF, which only reveal the marginal distributions.
+Incorporating this additional source of variation should yield a better estimate of joint dependence.
+Throughout we use the convention that $S_1$ and $S_2$ are quoted in CHF, while $S_3$ is in USD units.\footnote{This convention is the same as for the Bloomberg options data that we use in the empirical application in Section \ref{sec:target_zone}.}